Applifting/culture/en/applifters-codex.md

  Only with honesty and sincerity will we be able to keep Applifting a place where it is a joy to be working and where we can talk openly.

-### I can accept feedback
+### I can process feedback

-If you are approached by someone with constructive feedback, appreciate his effort by accepting it.
-Don't be too defensive and try to comprehend how your colleague is trying to help you.
+If you are approached by someone with constructive feedback, appreciate his effort.
+Don’t be too defensive and try to comprehend how your colleague is trying to help you.
+Think about what you could improve based on this information.

 ## Trust - I keep my promises